Solve Equations With Square Root \( \sqrt{ } \)

 Tutorial on how to solve equations containing square roots.
-Detailed solutions to examples, explanations and exercises are included.
+Detailed solutions, explanations, and exercises are included.

-The main idea behind solving equations containing square roots is to raise to power 2 in order to clear the square root using the property
+The main idea in solving equations containing square roots is to square both sides in order to clear the square root using the property

 Examples with Solutions